jojonas/jojonas.github.io/content/posts/arduino-ghidra-intro/index.md

 ### Cross-Referencing an ELF

-I am sorry to reveal now that I cheated: I figured out most of the presented information by cross-referencing my dumped binary with an ELF file containing debug symbols.
+At this point I have to reveal that I cheated a bit: I figured out most of the presented information by cross-referencing my dumped binary with an ELF file containing debug symbols.
 You could argue that this is hindsight, and you would be right.
 But my goal in this post was to convey a few patterns that can help you analyze unknown binaries.

 However, if you are in the comfortable position of possessing source code, you can generate such an ELF file by running _Sketch_ > _Export Compiled Binary_ from the Arduino IDE.
 The ELF file will contain debug symbols and can be directly loaded into Ghidra (again choosing the `atmega328` processor definition).
 You can even skip the step of refining the memory map as the ELF file will contain the corresponding meta information.